ooichinchun/TDI/README.md

 Initial data as retrieved from data.gov.sg provides resale information in actual address.
 We have used a Google API to convert these addresses into GPS coordinates for unified cross-referencing.

 | ![Resale Flat Location](https://raw.githubusercontent.com/ooichinchun/TDI/master/Price_Distribution.png "Housing Locations") |
 |:--:|
 | **Resale Locations (2009-2017)** <br/> Color represent sale price on a log scale (most units range between SGD$100,000 and SGD$1,000,000. |

+Various public residential zones show up quite clearly, with local districts such as Woodlands, Bishan, Toa Payoh and Tampines being very apparent.

+In total, 102,100 transactions were recorded during this period, out of a total of 1.02 million flats in Singapore currently.

 ![Traffic Camera Locations](traffic_camera_loc.png)